 - Waiver of Liability & Release Form

 The cost of each program varies depending on the length, location, and other level of support.
-Students participating on non-Saint Anselm semester programs must complete the Consortium Agreement for Financial Aid; semester & year abroad form; summer abroad form.
+Students participating on non-Saint Anselm semester programs must complete the Consortium Agreement for Financial Aid; semester & year abroad form (PDF/215KB); summer abroad form (PDF/215KB).
 Visit the Financial Planning page for more information about utilizing your financial aid while abroad.
 The Office of Financial Aid is the main contact for questions regarding how your financial aid will be applied to your study abroad program.

 Book your flight.
 Your program provider will provide you with information on purchasing your plane ticket.
 In the past some students have booked their tickets through STA Travel and Student Universe, travel agencies that specialize in working with students studying and traveling overseas.